vincentntang/vincentntang.com/content/posts/20221108-shellorgs-subbrand/index.md

 ![](./img/subbranda.png)

-> **When you subbrand, the strength of your parent brand is sum total of your subbrand + parent brand.**
+> **When you subbrand, the strength of your parent brand is the sum total of your subbrand + parent brand.**

 ## Creating Shell Orgs as Your First Sub Brand